 The Company entered into an insurance financing agreement in August 2020 totaling \$77,151.
 The monthly payments under the agreement are due in ten installments of \$7,849.
-The Company made the first installment payment in September 2020 and the note has been fully paid as of June 30, 2021.
+The Company fully paid off the note in the planned installments with the last payment in June 2021.